axelor/axelor-mobile/docs/doc/en/tools/60_headers.md

 }
 ```

-By default, the core package provides two actions for the header: follow-up messages on each object and attached files.
+The core package provides several header actions by default, including follow-up messages on each object, file attachments, studio fields, report printing and barcode display.
 These can be configured via the following props:

 - _model_: full name of the ERP model.
 - _modelId_: object identifier.
+- _disablePrint_: condition for displaying or not the report printout.
-- _disableMailMessages_: condition for displaying or not displaying follow-up messages on the object.
+- _disableMailMessages_: condition for displaying follow-up messages on the object.
-- _disableJsonFields_: condition for displaying studio fields.
+- _disableJsonFields_: whether or not to display studio fields.
 - _attachedFileScreenTitle_: screen name for attached files.
 - _barcodeFieldname_: name of attribute containing barcode file on ERP (default `barCode`).
 - _headerTitle_: screen name for dynamic titles.

-Attached files are displayed only if the current object has them, with an indicator of their number.
-Follow-up messages are only displayed when `model` and `modelId` are set and not disabled by the `disableMailMessages` attribute.
+These actions are displayed when the `model` and `modelId` attributes are set and the actions are not disabled by the associated attributes.

 Additional actions can then be added using the `actions` attribute.
 Each action then has the following structure: